 Experts love giving advice—but how can you be sure they practice what they preach?
-Even better than telling you how to spend your money is revealing what they do with their own money.
-To that end, we asked our Woman2Woman experts to lay bare their own monthly expenditures, warts and all:
+Even better than telling you what your budget allocation should be is revealing what they do with their own money.
+To that end, we asked our Woman2Woman experts to lay bare their own personal budget guidelines and monthly expenditures, warts and all:

 Cindy Wilson: Over a third of my budget goes towards housing—partly because I live in one of the least affordable housing markets in the country!
 It’s a rule of thumb that you can afford to buy a house equivalent to roughly 2.6 years of your household income.
 And the median home in Los Angeles costs the equivalent of 9.6 years of the median household income.
 1 Another reason I spend more than the recommended 30% on housing is that I’m paying rent on stables for my horses—but it's worth it.
 Every weekend is like a vacation weekend when I have a chance to go on a beautiful trail ride with friends!

 Shelly Eweka: My husband and I are at a point where we both contribute the maximum to our retirement accounts: Employer plans, IRAs and HSAs, everything we can.
 We spend only a tenth of our household income on rent (a temporary arrangement).

 Hakyun Morrissey: It took a lot of planning and focus to get us to the point where my husband and I can save almost a third of our household income.
 Saving has always been a non-negotiable: We have lots of loved ones that are dependent on us financially and we’re on our way to being able to support them.